sjsrey/ors/ors_address.md

 ## Open Data
 The increasing availability of open data is playing a pivotal role in the evolution of the so called *fourth paradigm of science*.
 The classic pairing of experiment and theory (first and second paradigms) were married to the third paradigm of large-scale computational simulation in the mid-20th century.
-In this triad, data have provided observations about phenomena and were either collected to test particular theories or generated as output in process based simulations about those phenomena.
+In this triad, data have provided observations about phenomena and either collected to test particular theories or generated as output in process based simulations of those phenomena.
 In the fourth paradigm, data assumes a more leading role.
 Applications of exploratory and data mining technologies to massive and heterogeneous datasets are increasingly being used to generate, rather than test, new hypotheses.
 Indeed the central role of data in this context is reflected in an alternative name for this fourth paradigm:  *data-intensive science* [@Tolle:2011fk].